tanishasoni57/Netflix_clone/README.md

 # Netflix_clone
 Hello everyone!
-I have created a netflix clone using HTML and CSS
+I have created a netflix clone using HTML CSS